tamato/achaea_mudlet/occultist/occultism.md

 equilibrium.
 If you chill a shivering person, you will freeze him or her completely.
 If two of their limbs are broken to the point of needing a **restoration** salve, it will perform this freeze twice in a single cast.

+Shrivel causes a limb to need Mending, 1 balance.
+Crippled or Broken.

 -------------------------------------------------------------------------------